 The Start: Greenwich

-The start (or starts to be precise, since elite men elite women and the mass race all begin in slightly different places) in Greenwich will be heaving.
-Your support, whether general or specific, will probably be more appreciated later on.
+The start (or starts to be precise, since elite men, elite women and the mass race all begin in slightly different places) in Greenwich will be heaving.
+Your support, whether general or specific, will probably be more appreciated later on, but if you really don't want to miss kick off, get down early to stake your spot.
 Transport: Greenwich/Cutty Sark DLR or Blackheath rail.
 Check out places to eat and drink near the Marathon start below.

 The race doubles back on itself here, so take up a position on the central reservation and you'll see the runners twice – and the first of the runners going east may see the elite women heading back in the opposite direction.
 Transport: Shadwell DLR or rail.
 Check out places to eat and drink near the Highway below.